Cyrus Smith was the man who paved the way for American Airlines to be one of the most thriving airlines.

 Birthplace: Minerva, Texas

 Key Success Traits: knows how to balance employee and employer relationships, a risk-taker.

 Apart from being a business leader in the transportation industry, Cyrus Smith also dabbled in politics and entered the Cabinet in 1968.
-He was with the cabinet for only a short period of time due to his distaste for its bureaucratic practices.
+He was with the Cabinet for only a short time due to his distaste for bureaucratic practices.